sharat87/sharats.me/content/posts/2020-03-22-the-magic-of-autohotkey-2.md

 AutoHotkey is a powerful tool for automating all sorts of workflows on Windows.
 If you can get past the quirks in the language itself, the underlying engine is very powerful.
-I know that over the few years I've used it, I've only made use of a small portion of it's potential.
+I know that over the few years I've used it, I've only made use of a small portion of its potential.
 In addition, the help file that is shipped with AutoHotkey (right-click on the tray icon and click on "Help") is very good.
 It's exhaustive, very detailed and contains lots of examples.
 I encourage going over it occasionally to find interesting things to add to your workflow.
 Good luck!